 The following are fellowships and funding opportunities for postdoctoral fellows.

-The Banting Postdoctoral Fellowships program provides funding to the very best postdoctoral applicants, both nationally and internationally, who will positively contribute to the country's economic, social and research‑based growth.
+The Banting Postdoctoral Fellowships program provides funding to the very best postdoctoral applicants and is available to both Canadian and international applicants who will positively contribute to the country's economic, social and research‑based growth.

-The objective of the Banting Postdoctoral Fellowships program is to:
+The objectives of the Banting Postdoctoral Fellowships program are to:

 Complete eligibility guidelines are available on the Banting Postdoctoral Fellowships website.

 Applicants must submit a Notice of Intent application package to firstname.lastname@example.org by Laurier's internal deadline of Monday, July 16, 2018.